 And coined it in your lake?
 Medusa’s face

-Would just as likely turn itself to stone
+Itself would just as likely turn to stone

 You once flew orbits of habitual ease,

-Whom Love enlists by the glass, let none
+Whom Love enlists glass by glass, let none

 decry that morning when the drink is done.